Frequently Asked Questions

 Sending SMS to Landlines

-Compliance and Regulatory Guidelines for SMS in Senegal
+ARTP Compliance and SMS Regulations in Senegal

 Consent and Opt-In